Return to top

 Vegan Sweet Potato Casserole

-Enjoy this Vegan Sweet Potato Casserole any time of year!
-It is sweet, filled with plump golden raisins, maple syrup, crunchy pecans, and fall spices.
-Complete your holiday dinner or add it as a side to your supper.
+Enjoy this easy vegan sweet potato casserole during the holiday season or any time of year!
+It is perfectly sweet, filled with plump golden raisins, maple syrup, crunchy pecans, and fall spices.
+Complete your holiday dinner or add it as a side dish to any meal!

 Prep Time10 minutes